AlexAsplund/alexasplund.github.io/_posts/2018-07-06-Some of my notes when it comes to Disaster Recovery of Active directory and security.md

 ### Use the microsoft tiering model for securing important infrastructure
-Read more about it here: https://docs.microsoft.com/en-us/windows-server/identity/securing-privileged-access/securing-privileged-access-reference-material
+Read more about it [here](https://docs.microsoft.com/en-us/windows-server/identity/securing-privileged-access/securing-privileged-access-reference-material)

 This will hopefully make it so that you don't have to rebuild the entire environment in case of a security breach.